 - (1) The supervisor evaluates the documents submitted for application and conducts an interview with the applicant.
-The supervisor makes a proposal to the programme director to admit an applicant considering the applicant's academic skills, previous performance and motivation.
-The supervisor rejects the applications of the applicants who do not meet the competition requirements. [entry into force 23.01.2024] - (2) If several persons with similar qualifications have applied for one position by way of a public competition, the supervisor shall form a ranking of the applicants.
+The supervisor makes a proposal to the programme director to admit an applicant considering the applicant's academic skills, previous performance and motivation. - (2) If several persons with similar qualifications have applied for one position by way of a public competition, the supervisor shall form a ranking of the applicants.
 An applicant, who complies with the requirements set out in subsection 8 (1) of the Regulations and is first in the ranking, is admitted.

-If the applicant who is placed first in the ranking declines the position offered, the applicant placed second in the ranking is admitted. - (3) Applicants admitted by a decision of the doctoral programme director will be sent a corresponding notice together with the deadline for accepting the position via the online environment for applying for doctoral studies. - (4) Applicants who meet the application requirements and have accepted the position on time shall be matriculated in doctoral studies by the Vice-Rector for Research.
+If the applicant who is placed first in the ranking declines the position offered, the applicant placed second in the ranking is admitted.

+- (3) Applicants admitted by a decision of the doctoral programme director will be sent a corresponding notice together with the deadline for accepting the position via the online environment for applying for doctoral studies. - (4) Applicants who meet the application requirements and have accepted the position on time shall be matriculated in doctoral studies by the Vice-Rector for Research.
 When matriculating a doctoral candidate, the Vice-Rector for Research shall appoint a supervisor and, if necessary, up to two cosupervisors for the doctoral thesis.
 The Vice-Rector for Research has the right to replace the supervisor(s) of the doctoral thesis on the dean's proposal. - (5) Matriculation is the basis for concluding an employment contract with an early stage researcher, an industrial Ph.D. agreement with an industrial Ph.D. student or a doctoral study agreement with a doctoral student.